ultralytics/ultralytics/docs/index.md

 ## YOLO Licenses: How is Ultralytics YOLO licensed?

-Ultralytics YOLO repositories like YOLOv3, YOLOv5, or YOLOv8 are available under two different licenses:
+Ultralytics offers two licensing options to accommodate diverse use cases:

-- **AGPL-3.0 License**: See [LICENSE](https://github.com/ultralytics/ultralytics/blob/main/LICENSE) file for details.
+- **AGPL-3.0 License**: This [OSI-approved](https://opensource.org/licenses/) open-source license is ideal for students and enthusiasts, promoting open collaboration and knowledge sharing.
+See the [LICENSE](https://github.com/ultralytics/ultralytics/blob/main/LICENSE) file for more details.
-- **Enterprise License**: Provides greater flexibility for commercial product development without the open-source requirements of AGPL-3.0.
-Typical use cases are embedding Ultralytics software and AI models in commercial products and applications.
-Request an Enterprise License at [Ultralytics Licensing](https://ultralytics.com/license).
+- **Enterprise License**: Designed for commercial use, this license permits seamless integration of Ultralytics software and AI models into commercial goods and services, bypassing the open-source requirements of AGPL-3.0.
+If your scenario involves embedding our solutions into a commercial offering, reach out through [Ultralytics Licensing](https://ultralytics.com/license).

-Please note our licensing approach ensures that any enhancements made to our open-source projects are shared back to the community.
-We firmly believe in the principles of open source, and we are committed to ensuring that our work can be used and improved upon in a manner that benefits everyone.
+Our licensing strategy is designed to ensure that any improvements to our open-source projects are returned to the community.
+We hold the principles of open source close to our hearts ❤️, and our mission is to guarantee that our contributions can be utilized and expanded upon in ways that are beneficial to all.